elenasacristan/treebooks/README.md

 ## Features Left to Implement

-I would have like to include in the detail.html page the name of the user reading the book and how many days are left until the book will be available again for the next user in the waiting list of for all users.
+I would have like to include in the detail.html page the name of the user reading the book and how many days are left until the book will be available again (for the next user in the waiting list of for all users).
 The reason why I didn't implement this feature is because I was running out of time and I needed to deliver the project soon.

 ## Technologies Used

 #### Database:

 When working locally I have used the [SQLite](https://www.sqlite.org/index.html) database that comes with Django but in production I'm using a [Postgres](https://www.postgresql.org/) database.

+In order to get the Postgress database I created the Heroku app, then in the Resources tab I searched on the Add-ons search bar for Postgress and I selected the 'Hobby Dev' option.
+After this the DATABASE_URL was ready on the Config Vars in Heroku.

-See the schema below:
+See database schema for the project below:

 ![database](/documents/db_schema/data_schema.png)

 #### Graphic Design software: